rp247/kernel-modules/README.md

 # kernel-modules
-modules for kernel what and how
+modules for kernel what and how (tba)